 The Book of the Damned

-This collection of three sinister, sensuous novellas shows Tanith Lee’s skill for building immersive, unsettling worlds.
+This collection of three sinister, sensuous fantasy stories shows Tanith Lee’s skill for building immersive, unsettling worlds.
 In one, a writer follows the ominous path of a man who has promised her he’s destined to die that day.
 In another, a traumatized woman in the Middle Ages transforms into her unfathomably powerful male alter-ego in the evenings, and stalks the streets of Paradys searching for prey.
 And in “Stained With Crimson,” a poet falls under the thrall of an uncannily beautiful woman who seems to know his most private, shameful fantasies.

 Silver Birch, Blood Moon